-(1) Willful injuries;
+(1) willful injuries;

-(2) Injuries sustained while, or illness contracted as a result of, willfully doing an unlawful act; or
+(2) injuries sustained while, or illness contracted as a result of, willfully doing an unlawful act; or

-(3) Weakness, illness or disability resulting directly or indirectly from the habitual excessive use of or addiction to use of alcoholic beverages or illegal drugs.
+(3) weakness, illness or disability resulting directly or indirectly from the habitual excessive use of or addiction to use of alcoholic beverages or illegal drugs.

 (B) The Director shall provide written notification of Claim approval or Claim denial to the Member or the Member’s representative, and the Member’s attending physician within sixty (60) days of the Director’s receipt of a written application for benefits.
 This applies to the initial Claim for benefits and subsequent Claims for recurrence or aggravation benefits.

-(1) Notice of Approval – A Notice of Approval shall be addressed to the Member and include the mailing date of the notice, and the statement that the injury/illness occurring on the particular date has been approved.
+(1) Notice of Approval: A Notice of Approval shall be addressed to the Member and include the mailing date of the notice, and the statement that the injury/illness occurring on the particular date has been approved.

 (C) If sufficient information is not available within sixty (60) days of the Director’s receipt of a written application for benefits.
 FPDR will provide a written notice to the Member on the status of the review.
-If a Notice of Approval or Notice of Denial issues more than 90 days from of the Director’s receipt of a written application for benefits, then the Claim will be deemed denied and the Member may file a written request for hearing with the Director.
+If a Notice of Approval or Notice of Denial issues more than ninety (90) days from of the Director’s receipt of a written application for benefits, then the Claim will be deemed denied and the Member may file a written request for hearing with the Director.

 5.12.08 – INDEPENDENT MEDICAL EXAMINATIONS

 (A) If requested by the Director, any Member eligible to receive benefits under this program is required to undergo a medical examination by one or more licensed physician or psychologist.
 Should the Member fail to submit to the examination, or obstructs the same, the Member’s rights to benefits may be suspended or reduced by the Director until the exam has taken place.